yoanm/composerConfigManager/README.md

  * Values are appended in a default order

 ### Update
- * A `--template` option is available, see below how template are managed
+ * A `--template` option is available, see below how templates are managed
  * Key order are kept from old configuration file.
 New one are appended in a default order

 ### Templates